yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 Interpretation: The PCoA plot illustrates that the points are spread out, indicating high species diversity amongst various salivary samples, and therefore, a high beta diversity.

-Next we perform PERMANOVA to test for statistical significance between microbe diversity and sex
+Next, perform PERMANOVA to test for statistical significance between microbe diversity and sex

 ```r
 #Here a seed is set to ensure reproducibility.
 Think of PERMANOVA as shuffling cards.
 Each seed value will determine a different shuffling sequence.
 A seed of 123 is very commonly used in statistical analysis.